Fujifilm X-T20 vs Nikon D5500

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
+Both the X-T20 and the D5500 have been discontinued, but can regularly be found used on eBay.
+The D5500 was replaced by the Nikon D5600, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-T20: